no10ds/DEPRECATED-rapid-api/docs/guides/usage/usage.md

 ### Accepted permissions

-In order to use this endpoint you don't need any scope.
+In order to use this endpoint you don't need any permission.

 ### Examples